musios-app/support-act/README.md

 <div class="alert alert-warning" role="alert">
 NOTES:

-* This utility requires that a separate SwitchAudioSource app is installed from https://github.com/deweller/switchaudio-osx
+<li>This utility requires that a separate SwitchAudioSource app is installed from https://github.com/deweller/switchaudio-osx</li>
-* This sets the computer's Sound Preferences.
-It is sufficient for many rigs but not more complex devices and systems.
+<li>This sets the computer's Sound Preferences.
+It is sufficient for many rigs but not more complex devices and systems.</li>
 </div>

 Select a sound device.
 The `type` must be one of `"input"`, `"output"` or `"alert"`.
 These correspond to the 3 devices in Mac's Sound Settings.
 "Alert" is for beeps for mail, social media, system errors and all the other noise you don't want through front-of-house.